Harris snaps at question about border trip delay: 'It's not my first trip'

 "And being in Guatemala, and being in Mexico talking with Mexico as a partner frankly on the issue, was about addressing the causes and coming to the border at the advice and invitation of [Rep. Veronica Escobar] is about looking at the effects of what we have seen happening in Central America," she said.

-Harris is traveling with Homeland Security Secretary Alejandro Mayorkas, Senate Judiciary Committee Chairman Dick Durbin, and Rep. Escobar.
+Harris is traveling with Homeland Security Secretary Alejandro Mayorkas, Senate Judiciary Committee Chairman Dick Durbin and Escobar.

 CLICK HERE TO GET THE FOX NEWS APP

-After the tour, Harris is expected to hold a conversation with advocates from faith-based NGOs, and Shelter and Legal Service Providers.
+After the tour, Harris is expected to hold a conversation with advocates from faith-based NGOs and shelter and legal service providers.

-Harris, joined by Mayorkas, Durbin and Escobar, at the end of the trip, are set to make remarks to the press and will likely take questions.
+Harris, joined by Mayorkas, Durbin and Escobar, at the end of the trip, is set to make remarks to the press and will likely take questions.

 Fox News’ Brooke Singman contributed to this report.